underwhelmingToaster/obs_cn1/UDP.md

-UDP is a simple [[Transport Layer]] Protocol with little overhead.
+User Datagram Protocol is a simple [[Transport Layer]] Protocol with little overhead.
 Adds support for Ports.

 > [!Info] UDP is…
 > - connectionless